-Take a glimpse at how life was during pre-colonial Hong Kong by visiting the Tai O Fishing Village, where houses on wooden stilts are still in place.
+Take a glimpse at how life was during pre-colonial Hong Kong at the Tai O Fishing Village.

 13/ Sky 100 Hong Kong Observation Deck

-It will take only 1 minute to get to the observation deck via a heart-pumping high-speed ride on double-decker elevators.
+A ride to the observation deck only takes 1 minute via a heart-pumping high-speed ride on double-decker elevators.

-The view transforms into something even more mesmerizing during nighttime!
+The view transforms into something even more mesmerising during nighttime!